professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 glimpse(movies)
 ```

 **Question 1:** What are some other functions you have used to investigate dataframes and vectors?
 List all the ones you recall with a #note stating their purpose directly in your RScript.
+If you don't recall then take a review your DataCamp assignments and then come back to this.

 Example:
 ```r